 As you probably know, lead, even in small quantities can impose serious health risks to children, including permanent neurological damage.

 The RRP now requires contractors intending to work in pre-1978 homes to register their company and participate in an 8-hour training course with an accredited trainer.
 The course focuses on safely containing lead in the home as it is being disturbed.
-Further, the RRP requires contractors to make occupants aware of lead hazards during renovations and further requires contractors to give occupants an EPA brochure titled “Renovate Right,” which contains facts about lead and lead safety, along with prohibited practices such as dry sanding and scraping of paint, power sanding without a HEPA vacuum attached, open flame paint removal, or use of a heat gun above 1100 degrees F.
+Further, the RRP requires contractors to make occupants aware of lead hazards during renovations with the help of sources to check that and further requires contractors to give occupants an EPA brochure titled “Renovate Right,” which contains facts about lead and lead safety, along with prohibited practices such as dry sanding and scraping of paint, power sanding without a HEPA vacuum attached, open flame paint removal, or use of a heat gun above 1100 degrees F.

 If you have any doubts about your contractor’s lead safety practices, call the National Lead Information Center at 1-800-424-LEAD.
 You can also find additional information at EPA.gov/lead.Michael J. Adler Attorney Adler Law LLC The Algonquin Building 225 N. Delaware Street Indianapolis, IN 46204 P. 317.269.1999 F. 317.269.3415 www.adlerlawonline.com Facebook: www.facebook.com/adlerlawllc _____________________________